-I’m incredibly excited about my new book, I Know A Woman, which is published by Aurum on February 15.
+I’m incredibly excited about my new book, I Know A Woman, which was published by Aurum on February 15.
 It’s all about the links between some of the most fascinating women of the last couple of hundred years; friendships, mentoring, influences and groups that served to inspire and strengthen their resolve.

 There are mini biographies of 84 women; some you’ll know such as Amelia Earhart, Beyoncé and Katharine Hepburn, but others are more esoteric.
 I loved uncovering the stories of artist Claude Cahun, aviatrix Marie Marvingt, and maths genius Sofia Kovalevskaya.